 An applicant will be asked to provide proof that a visa has been refused and the University must be able to verify through the UKVI that the individual has been refused entry to the UK.
 An administration fee of £100 will be deducted from the refund.
 Any applicant suspected of submitting a visa application merely to obtain a refusal for a refund will not be eligible to have the deposit refunded.

 - Inability to meet the conditions of offer

 An applicant will be asked to provide proof that they have been unable to meet the conditions of their offer.
 An administration fee of £100 will be deducted from the refund.

 - Programme closure

 In the event that the University can no longer offer a place on a programme, due to closure or substantial changes to the programme, a full refund will be given.

 If applicants wish to request a refund they must complete a refund form.
-A refund request form can be obtained by contacting firstname.lastname@example.org.
-The form must be completed and returned to email@example.com within six weeks of the original start date of your course.
+This form can be requested by emailing the Admissions team.